abdulghani/blissful-ignorance/notes.md

 the compression becomes dogma, doctrine, belief, faith, religion, law calcified

 humans, are 13 billion years worth of compute as a biological artifact of its compression

+thoughts ends itself in singularity starting the recursion from the beginning as the cosmic density saturates in scale even density of symbolic thought